TheDevPath/scrypto-examples-ep2/README.md

 > `package.json` = `cargo.toml` and `npm install` = `cargo build`

 Now we have a project we can deploy and interact with via the `resim` radix engine simulator.

+## Step 1.
+Find & work with built in Scrypto features

 First up let's find out take a look at the hello world project we did in the first episode and find out what the _ResourceBuilder_ looks like along with _Bucket_, _Vault_ and some new items not seen just yet.